Larsa Pippen Rocks Beachy Waves & Revealing White Robe In Sexy Bathroom Shot

-Larsa Pippen looks drop dead gorgeous in the most recent photo that was shared on her popular page.
-As those who follow the brunette beauty on Instagram know, Pippen regularly shares stunning photos on her popular page and she always garners a ton of attention from fans with each and every update.
-In the most recent image that was posted on her page, the bombshell sizzled in another hot look.
+Larsa Pippen looks drop-dead gorgeous in the most recent photo shared on her popular page.
+As those who follow the brunette beauty on Instagram know, Pippen regularly shares stunning photos on her popular page, and she always garners a ton of attention from fans with each and every update.
+In the most recent image posted on her page, the bombshell sizzled in another hot look.

-In the caption of the image, the mother of four did not specifically mention where she was but it appeared to be in the bathroom on her home with a beautiful, marble bathtub just behind her.
-She looked nothing short of flawless, rocking a white robe that draped off of her shoulders, showing plenty of skin for the camera as well as hints of cleavage.
+In the caption of the image, the mother of four did not specifically mention where she was, but it appeared to be in the bathroom of her home with a beautiful, marble bathtub just behind her.
+She looked nothing short of flawless, rocking a white robe that draped off her shoulders, showing plenty of skin for the camera as well as hints of cleavage.

 For the occasion, Pippen also rocked a head full of big, beachy waves while her long locks fell all the way down to her chest.
-The reality star showed off her amazing features with a gorgeous application of makeup that included eyeliner, eyeshadow, mascara, blush, highlighter, and matte lipstick.
-In the caption of the shot, she plugged a curling iron from Mermade Hair and since the post went live on her page, it’s earned her a ton of attention.
+The reality star showed off her amazing features with a gorgeous application of makeup that included eyeliner, eye shadow, mascara, blush, highlighter, and matte lipstick.
+In the caption of the shot, she plugged a curling iron from Mermade Hair.
+Since the post went live on her page, it’s earned her a ton of attention.

-In addition to 23,000 likes, Pippen’s photo racked up over 200- plus comments — a number that continues to climb.
+In addition to 23,000 likes, Pippen’s photo racked up over 200 comments — a number that continues to climb.
 Some of her followers commented on the photo to let her know that she looks amazing while countless others raved over her flawless figure.
 A few more Instagram users were left speechless by the amazing photo, flooding the comments with emoji instead of words.
 Of course, there were plenty of others who dropped a line to let Pippen know that they wanted to purchase the curling iron.

 “You are very charming and beautiful.
 I love you so much,” one follower gushed, adding a few red heart emoji.